carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 ** `{bam,bai}` matches "bam" or "bai"

-For example the script below uses the `.fq.gz` pattern to creates a queue channel that contains as many items as there are files with `.fq.gz` extension in the `data/yeast/reads` folder.
+For example the script below uses the `.fq.gz` pattern to create a queue channel that contains as many items as there are files with `.fq.gz` extension in the `data/yeast/reads` folder.

 ~~~
 read_ch = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )